khashimovSh/FindPizza/README.md

-# Telegram Bot Which Helps To Find Places Near(now available restaurants)
+# Telegram Bot Which Helps To Find Places Near(now available restaurants also after update 20.11.20 available theatres in Warsaw)

 Bot created with the help of **Spring Framework**.
 Dependencies are added with **Maven**.
 Places stored in **postgres database**, and in Java class